 Contact Dr. Adkins during the first week of GEAUX if you wish to attempt these exams, you can also register for the exam here.

 A general exam to be completed by the end of the 3rd year of study is an oral examination from a selected committee of professors over content which is established by the individual student's Advisory Committee.
 It is generally expected that this exam be completed by the end of the 2nd year of study.

-For more information and a list of past exams/test banks for the qualifying exams, see
+and for a list of past exams/test banks for the qualifying exams, see

 If there is a conference you would like to attend, there is a possibility you may be eligible for a travel reimbursement.
 Information about travel grants will be made available at a later date.
-If you have any current questions, feel free to contact Praveen Mudunuri at firstname.lastname@example.org.
+If you have any current questions, feel free to contact LaTosha Mullins at email@example.com.